 As the experience economy strengthens, so does the draw of live entertainment.
 According to research from IBIS World, the concert and event industry drives $25B in revenue each year.
 This could in part be attributed to Millennials’ well-documented penchant for experience-based spending: this holiday, 52% of their spending will go toward experience-related purchases, including entertainment.

 Events can also be programmed to draw a target audience tenants and operators are hoping to reach.
 For example, a musical act popular with a teenage demographic on the main stage could mean benefits for store owners that are aiming to reach that spending group.

 From 1992 to 2015, American spending at restaurants and bars increased from $17B to over $51B.
-Not surprisingly, food and beverage establishments have even emerged as effective anchors in retail centers, as consumers place increasing value on the experience of dining out.
+Not surprisingly, food and beverage establishments have even emerged as effective anchors in Entertainment Districts, as consumers place increasing value on the experience of dining out.

 “From grocery stores to farmer’s markets to coffee shops to sit down and fast casual restaurants, some element of food is necessary for a successful retail environment today,” according to Randall Shearin of Shopping Centers Today.

 Further, restaurants in retail centers increase foot traffic, dwell time, cross-shopping (such as attending a movie), and spend per person, according to Urban Land Magazine.

 The Wall Street Journal reported new research this month that households did not use the savings from cheaper gasoline this year to save money, as previously believed, but were in fact quick to spend.
 Based on an examination of the spending patterns of millions of consumers, it was revealed that “individuals spent 78 cents of every dollar saved on gasoline, with about 18% of that going to eating out.”

 Open-air centers and public spaces in the retail sector have shifted from aesthetic, architectural touches to valuable assets.